 - 1/4 teaspoon Salt

-- 3 Tablespoons Collagen Peptides or Your Fave Plant Based Protein Powder
+- 3 Tablespoons Collagen Peptides or Your Fave Plant Based Protein Powder (this is optional)

 - 1 Tablespoon Cacao Nibs